What is Make Music Roselle Park?

 Who can perform?

 Anyone and everyone.
 Amateurs, part-time professionals and established artists are all welcome.
-In the U.S., initiatives like “Mass Appeal” allow even those who have never before touched an instrument to join in.
 If you are interested in performing at Make Music Roselle Park, please click here.
 But please keep in mind, we don’t have an infinite number of slots available, so we can’t guarantee everyone who registers will receive an invitation.

 Where are the events held?